 Since 1986, the Tribe has implemented services programs for tribal members in such areas as health, education, employment, housing, and maintaining the rights to hunt, fish, and gather from former reservation lands.
 In 1997, the Klamath Tribes open the Kla-Mo-Ya Casino and in 2001 the Tribes open a new administrative building.
 The outlook for the future is to assist tribal members with services, economic development and the return of the land.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-UMC Indian Mission (approx. 4.6 miles away); Williamson River (approx. 4.7 miles away); Collier Memorial Logging Museum (approx. 4.7 miles away); Stout Abner (approx. 4.7 miles away); Klamath Fish Hatchery (approx. 6.4 The First Sawmill (approx. 9˝ miles away); Ft.
+UMC Indian Mission (approx. 4.6 miles away); Williamson River (approx. 4.7 miles away); Collier Memorial Logging Museum Stout Abner (approx. 4.7 miles away); Klamath Fish Hatchery (approx. 6.4 miles away); The First Sawmill (approx. 9˝ miles away); Ft.
 Klamath Frontier Post (approx. 9˝ miles away); Site of Fort Klamath (approx. 9.6 miles away).
 Touch for a list and map of all markers in Chiloquin.

 More about this marker.
 Marker is located at the entrance to the Klamath Tribes administration facility

 Credits.
 This page was last revised on January 20, 2018.
-This page originally submitted on January 17, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
-This page has been viewed 66 times since then.
+It was originally submitted on January 17, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
+This page has been viewed 114 times since then and 7 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on January 17, 2018, by Douglass Halvorsen of Klamath Falls, Oregon. • Bill Pfingsten was the editor who published this page.